 What is the appropriate structure for international expansion?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.Start with broad, Canada is really no different to another US state when it comes to doing business; each state has different laws and so does Canada.
+Opinions expressed by Entrepreneur contributors are their own.Start with broad, Canada is really no different to another US state when it comes to doing business; each state has different laws and so does Canada.
 In fact, each province in Canada has different laws.

 Now, if you're moving further afield, you have to start to entertain the JV, franchise or distribution agreements.
 The biggest decision here is also strategic: Do you want the OS stores to be under your company name or do you want to just sell your clothing through other retailers?